movableink/sre-assignment-typescript/ASSIGNMENT.md

    - Any additional features or improvements you've added
    - Known limitations or areas for future improvement

-3. Submit your zip file to Movable Ink within the 72-hour time limit
+3. Submit your zip file to Movable Ink within the 5 day time limit

 ## Tips for Success